Chapter 22 The Withdrawal Period

 A common trigger is alone time, particularly at social events with friends.
-The ex-user using other methods is already miserable due to being deprived of their usual crutch or pleasure.
+The ex-user using other methods to quit is already miserable due to feeling deprived of their usual crutch or pleasure.
 Their friends are with their partners and acting intimate.
-The user is either single or not ’getting’ any from their partner, and now no longer enjoying what should be a pleasant social occasion.
+The user is either single or not ’getting’ any from their partner, and now no longer enjoys what should be a pleasant social occasion.
 Their existing brain water slides lead them to porn, which is easier than trying to woo their partner.

 Even under EasyPeasy, responding to triggers is the most common failing.
 The ex-user tends to regard internet porn as a sort of placebo or sugar pill.
 Thinking, “I know porn does nothing for me, but if I think it does then on certain occasions it will be helpful.”
 A sugar pill, although giving no actual physical help, can be a powerful psychological aid to relieve genuine symptoms and is therefore beneficial.
 Internet porn and habitual masturbation however, aren’t sugar pills.
 Why?
 Porn creates the symptoms it relieves and ceases to relieve them completely.